-If you’re new to therapy or considering starting it for the first time, it’s natural to ask yourself, “How will I know if what my therapist is doing is right?”
-There’s no easy answer, but here are 24 examples of what a therapist should not do.
+Maybe you’re new to therapy or considering starting it for the first time.
+Or maybe you’ve been in therapy for a while.
+Wherever you are in your journey, it’s important to have an open, honest relationship with your therapist.
+But if you ever feel uncomfortable, it’s natural to ask yourself, “How will I know if what my therapist is doing is right?”
+There’s no easy answer, but here are 23 examples of what a therapist should not do.

 Trust is the foundation of any relationship between a licensed therapist and their client.
 But if they jump into the details of your life before you’re comfortable sharing, it can be very awkward for you.